Make Online Security Easier with Ninety

 Online security is kind of like flossing.
-We know the best practices – unique passwords, limit the number of accounts you open, limit what you share, etc. But most of us are sporadic (at best) about actually doing it.
+We know the best practices – unique passwords, limiting the number of accounts you open, limiting what you share, etc. But most of us are sporadic (at best) about actually doing it.

-I'm also not your mom, and neither is your boss, but both of us want you to practice healthy online security habits.
+We all want to practice healthy online security habits.
 The trick is to make those online security habits so easy that it'd be more difficult NOT to follow best practices.
 Allow me to highlight a few ways to make that happen.

 Setting Up Multi-Factor Authentication for Secure Sign-In